Mike Jackson (cornerback)

-Michael Jackson Sr. (born January 10, 1997) is an American football cornerback for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Miami (FL) and was drafted by the Dallas Cowboys in the fifth round of the 2019 NFL Draft.
+Michael Jackson (born January 10, 1997) is an American professional football cornerback for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Dallas Cowboys in the fifth round of the 2019 NFL draft.

-Early years
+Early life

 Jackson attended Spain Park High School.
 In the summer before his senior season, Jackson said that he wanted to go out of his home state of Alabama to play college football.
-During his senior season in 2014, he was named co-Alabama High School Player of the Week in mid-October after preserving a 14-13 win over Vestavia Hills High School by blocking an extra point and field goal in the fourth quarter.
+During his senior season in 2014, he was named co-Alabama High School Player of the Week in mid-October after preserving a 14–13 win over Vestavia Hills High School by blocking an extra point and field goal in the fourth quarter.

 Jackson committed to University of Miami in late October 2014 after visiting the campus the previous June, choosing the school over Minnesota, Georgia, LSU and Nebraska.
 He was rated as a three-star recruit by 247Sports.com.

 College career

 As a freshman, he played mainly on special teams.
 As a sophomore, he was a backup, tallying 7 tackles (2 solo), one pass breakup and one fumble recovery.

 As a junior, he appeared in all 13 games with 10 starts.
 He collected 43 tackles, 4 interceptions (tied for the team lead) and 5 pass breakups.

 He was on a roll in October, intercepting a pass against Florida State University and two more two weeks later against Syracuse University.

 On January 5, 2018, Jackson announced on his Twitter account that he would return to the Hurricanes for his senior season.
-He was projected in some publications to go in the first round of the 2019 NFL Draft.
+He was projected in some publications to go in the first round of the 2019 NFL draft.
 As a senior, he started all 13 games, posting 42 tackles (3.5 tackles for loss), 2.5 sacks and 6 pass breakups (second on the team).
-After his senior season, Jackson was named honorable mention all-ACC.
+After his senior season, Jackson was named honorable mention all-Atlantic Coast Conference.

 Professional career

 Dallas Cowboys

-Jackson was selected by the Dallas Cowboys in the fifth round (158th overall) of the 2019 NFL Draft.
-He was waived on August 31 and signed to the practice squad on September 2.
+The Dallas Cowboys selected Jackson in the fifth round (158th overall) of the 2019 NFL draft.
+He was the 17th cornerback drafted.
+On May 10, 2019, the Cowboys signed Jackson to a four–year, $2.82 million rookie contract that included a signing bonus of $303,420.

+Throughout training camp, he competed to be a starting cornerback against Anthony Brown, Jourdan Lewis, and Chidobe Awuzie under Cowboys' defensive coordinator Rod Marinelli.
+On August 31, 2019, the Dallas Cowboys waived Jackson as part of their final roster cuts.
+On September 2, 2019, the Cowboys signed him to the practice squad after he cleared waivers.